Guevara-chan/Shootdown/README.md

 # 「Sum」
 __Shootdøwn__ in an experimental pid-based windows destroyer for XP and beyond, powered by minimalistic interface.
-Just press _Alt+Shift+F4_ to instantly send that thing under your mouse pointer right into oblivion.
+Just press _Alt+Shift+F4_ any time to instantly send that thing under your mouse pointer right into oblivion.

 # 「Featuræ」
 - Traybar GUI with deactivable sound.